TD Cowen Increases Genpact (NYSE:G) Price Target to $36.00

-Genpact (NYSE:G – Get Free Report) had its price objective lifted by TD Cowen from $35.00 to $36.00 in a research note issued to investors on Friday, Benzinga reports.
-The firm presently has a “hold” rating on the business services provider’s stock.
-TD Cowen’s price target indicates a potential downside of 4.00% from the stock’s current price.
+Genpact (NYSE:G – Free Report) had its price objective lifted by TD Cowen from $35.00 to $36.00 in a research note issued to investors on Friday, Benzinga reports.
+They currently have a hold rating on the business services provider’s stock.

-Other equities research analysts also recently issued reports about the stock.
-Wedbush reiterated a “neutral” rating and set a $35.00 price target on shares of Genpact in a research report on Friday, May 10th.
-BMO Capital Markets dropped their price objective on shares of Genpact from $39.00 to $38.00 and set a “market perform” rating for the company in a research note on Friday, May 10th.
-Citigroup dropped their price objective on Genpact from $36.00 to $33.00 and set a “neutral” rating for the company in a report on Monday, April 22nd.
-Needham & Company LLC raised their price objective on Genpact from $40.00 to $42.00 and gave the stock a “buy” rating in a report on Friday.
-Finally, JPMorgan Chase & Co. raised shares of Genpact from an “underweight” rating to a “neutral” rating and reduced their price target for the company from $43.00 to $40.00 in a research report on Wednesday, July 17th.
-Seven equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $37.75.
+Several other research analysts also recently weighed in on G. Citigroup lowered their price objective on shares of Genpact from $36.00 to $33.00 and set a neutral rating on the stock in a report on Monday, April 22nd.
+BMO Capital Markets dropped their price target on shares of Genpact from $39.00 to $38.00 and set a market perform rating on the stock in a research report on Friday, May 10th.
+Needham & Company LLC boosted their price objective on Genpact from $40.00 to $42.00 and gave the stock a buy rating in a report on Friday.
+JPMorgan Chase & Co. raised Genpact from an underweight rating to a neutral rating and lowered their price objective for the stock from $43.00 to $40.00 in a research note on Wednesday, July 17th.
+Finally, Wedbush reaffirmed a neutral rating and set a $35.00 target price on shares of Genpact in a research report on Friday, May 10th.
+Seven research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $37.75.

-Genpact (NYSE:G – Get Free Report) last posted its quarterly earnings results on Thursday, May 9th.
-The business services provider reported $0.68 earnings per share for the quarter, beating analysts’ consensus estimates of $0.62 by $0.06.
+Genpact (NYSE:G – Get Free Report) last issued its earnings results on Thursday, May 9th.
+The business services provider reported $0.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.62 by $0.06.
+The company had revenue of $1.13 billion for the quarter, compared to analysts’ expectations of $1.11 billion.
 Genpact had a return on equity of 22.71% and a net margin of 14.21%.
-The firm had revenue of $1.13 billion for the quarter, compared to the consensus estimate of $1.11 billion.
-As a group, equities analysts predict that Genpact will post 2.7 earnings per share for the current fiscal year.
+On average, equities research analysts expect that Genpact will post 2.7 EPS for the current fiscal year.

-In related news, Director N. V. Tyagarajan sold 1,000 shares of the business’s stock in a transaction dated Wednesday, June 5th.
-The stock was sold at an average price of $33.17, for a total value of $33,170.00.
-Following the transaction, the director now owns 7,300 shares in the company, valued at $242,141.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-2.80% of the stock is currently owned by insiders.
+In related news, Director N. V. Tyagarajan sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, June 5th.
+The shares were sold at an average price of $33.17, for a total transaction of $33,170.00.
+Following the completion of the sale, the director now owns 7,300 shares in the company, valued at $242,141.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 2.80% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in G. First Trust Advisors LP raised its stake in Genpact by 290.8% during the fourth quarter.
-First Trust Advisors LP now owns 3,071,231 shares of the business services provider’s stock valued at $106,602,000 after buying an additional 2,285,310 shares in the last quarter.
-Norges Bank acquired a new stake in shares of Genpact during the fourth quarter worth $68,683,000.
-Capital International Investors boosted its stake in Genpact by 51.8% in the first quarter.
-Capital International Investors now owns 3,086,957 shares of the business services provider’s stock valued at $101,715,000 after acquiring an additional 1,053,236 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in shares of Genpact by 34.2% during the second quarter.
-Dimensional Fund Advisors LP now owns 3,326,054 shares of the business services provider’s stock valued at $107,065,000 after buying an additional 847,249 shares during the last quarter.
-Finally, FIL Ltd increased its position in shares of Genpact by 16.8% during the 4th quarter.
-FIL Ltd now owns 5,041,842 shares of the business services provider’s stock valued at $175,002,000 after purchasing an additional 725,198 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Parallel Advisors LLC increased its holdings in shares of Genpact by 22.6% in the fourth quarter.
+Parallel Advisors LLC now owns 1,882 shares of the business services provider’s stock worth $65,000 after purchasing an additional 347 shares during the period.
+Lindbrook Capital LLC increased its stake in Genpact by 16.0% in the 4th quarter.
+Lindbrook Capital LLC now owns 3,020 shares of the business services provider’s stock worth $105,000 after acquiring an additional 416 shares during the last quarter.
+Cloverfields Capital Group LP raised its holdings in shares of Genpact by 1.5% in the 1st quarter.
+Cloverfields Capital Group LP now owns 28,950 shares of the business services provider’s stock valued at $954,000 after acquiring an additional 416 shares in the last quarter.
+United Services Automobile Association boosted its position in shares of Genpact by 3.3% during the 2nd quarter.
+United Services Automobile Association now owns 13,388 shares of the business services provider’s stock valued at $431,000 after acquiring an additional 433 shares during the last quarter.
+Finally, Johnson Financial Group Inc. grew its holdings in shares of Genpact by 10.4% during the fourth quarter.
+Johnson Financial Group Inc. now owns 4,800 shares of the business services provider’s stock worth $167,000 after purchasing an additional 452 shares in the last quarter.
 Institutional investors own 96.03% of the company’s stock.

 Genpact Company Profile